 Ivan Teofilov was born in the city of Plovdiv in 1931.
-He finished highschool in the city of his birth and then acting in 1955 from the Krastyo Sarafov National Academy for Theatre and Film Arts.
+He finished high school in his native city and in 1955 graduated in acting from Krastyo Sarafov National Academy for Theatre and Film Arts.
 He worked at the theatres in the cities of Sliven, Silistra, Burgas, and Ruse, then later in the Central Puppet Theatre in Sofia.
-His plays transformed the traditional understanding of the puppet and introduced new themes and techniques.
-For the Bulgarian reader, however, he would always remain first and foremost the poet Ivan Teofilov, author of a number of poetry collections.
-His first book was published in 1963, The Sky and the Stars2, followed by Amphitheatre3 (1968), City on Top of Cities4 (1976), A Life Shared5 (1984), Yes6 (1994), Monologues7 (2001), Dream or Overpowering8 (2004), Infinitive9 (2004), among others.
+His plays transformed the traditional understanding of puppets and introduced new themes and techniques.
+For the Bulgarian reader, however, he would always remain first and foremost Ivan Teofilov, the poet, author of a number of poetry collections.
+His first book was published in 1963, Nebeto i zvezdite [The Sky and the Stars], followed by Amfiteatar (1968) [Amphitheatre], Grad varhu gradove (1976) [City on Top of Cities], Spodeleno bitie (1984) [A Life Shared], Da (1994) [Yes], Monolozi (2001) [Monologues], San ili nadmoshtie (2004) [Dream or Overpowering], Infinitiv (2004) [Infinitive], among others.

-The fate of Ivan Teofilov reveals some of the processes that have influenced art in the times of totalitarian regime in Bulgaria.
-His debut collection appeared in 1963 but is in fact based on the second manuscript he submitted, due to the inexplicable loss of the first one over at the publisher Narodna mladezh.
-However, the collection did not suit the ideas of literariness of the then socialist state.
-Positive is the response to the next book by Teofilov,

-Amphitheatre, because literary critics viewed it as written in accord with the then project of the head of state and party Todor Zhivkov to turn the city of Plovdiv into a sanctuary of Thracian culture.
-Unfortunately, the poet's third book, City on Top of Cities, brought back the tension with authorities and the book was placed outside the margins of the literature that 'reflected reality' in accordance with socialist realism.
+Ivan Teofilov's fate reveals some of the processes that have influenced art in the times of the totalitarian regime in Bulgaria.
+His debut collection appeared in 1963 but is, in fact, based on the second manuscript he submitted, due to the inexplicable loss of the first one at the Narodna Mladezh Publishers.
+However, the collection did not suit the ideas of literariness of the socialist state then.
+The response to his next book, Amfiteatar [Amphitheatre], was positive because literary critics viewed it as written in accord with Todor Zhivkov's project, who was the head of state and party at that time, to turn the city of Plovdiv into a sanctuary of Thracian culture.
+Unfortunately, the poet's third book, Grad varhu gradove [City on Top of Cities], brought back the tension with authorities and the book was placed outside the margins of the literature that 'reflected reality' in accordance with socialist realism.

-Ivan Teofilov talked about the ways in which his work differed from official politicised literature through his experience with the publication of his emblematic collection City on Top of Cities.
+Ivan Teofilov talked about the ways in which his work differed from official politicised literature through his experience with the publication of his emblematic collection Grad varhu gradove [City on Top of Cities]:

-The Hristo G. Danov Press was very firm on following policy.
-They probably viewed me as suspicious or God knows what they might have thought.
+Hristo G. Danov Press was very firm on following policy.
+They probably viewed me as suspicious, or God knows what they might have thought.
 The book remained with them for seven years.
 After the usual torturous procedure, it came out in a very simplified form... like a volume in some young adult collection.
 In the annual report of the Union of Writers it got destroyed.
-It did not so much as touch ideology, but with its devil-may-care attitude it infuriated a lot of the proponents of the regime back in those barbaric times10 (Теофилов 2013: 102-103).
+It did not so much as touch ideology, but with its devil-maycare attitude it infuriated a lot of the proponents of the regime back in those barbaric times (Теофилов 2013: 102-103).

 In the early 1960's those who dared to experiment in our literature were publicly denounced as bad role models who the 'real' socialist writers should refrain from following.
-For Ivan Teofilov, however, "in poetry we find the spirit of imagination, in the motion of images and ideas, the transformation of language, that is why he finds it suitable to experiment with" (Теофилов 2013: 19).
+For Ivan Teofilov, however, "in poetry we find the spirit of imagination, in the motion of images and ideas, the transformation of language, that is why he finds it suitable to experiment with" (Teoфилов 2013: 19).
 Thus, he chooses to experiment in his work, where we are hardly able to find any traces of the otherwise all-permeating socialist realism.
-This gives grounds to researchers from New Bulgarian University to classify the poet's work under an alternative literary canon12.
+This gives grounds to researchers from New Bulgarian University to classify the poet's work under an alternative literary canon1.
 Ivan Teofilov's puppet theatre plays also refused to follow the set ideological norms.
 Moreover, they were prototypes of the avant-garde and proved themselves as original and novel for the Bulgarian stage.